Things to do in Zurich, Bern, and Lucerne

 Having a truckload of things to do during our trip meant jumping from place to place across the country.
 The solution?
 Getting a Swiss Travel Pass from Klook, making multi-city travelling a breeze.

 Booking it is really simple too.
 All you need to do is head on to Klook’s website or app, select your Swiss Travel Pass validity period (3, 4, 8, or 15 days), and have the e-tickets sent to your email immediately.
 Those who prefer having physical tickets* can opt to get them mailed over as well.

 As one of Singapore’s leading travel activities and booking platforms, Klook makes sure it’s giving you a good deal too.
 Not only do they have a best price guarantee, but each purchase will also earn you Klook credits to put towards your next booking.
-For a limited time only, earn 5% back of your e-ticket purchase in Klook credits!

 *Visitors opting for physical tickets can choose to buy the Flexible Swiss Travel Pass, where you’ll be able to get unlimited train rides for 3,4, 8, or 15 non-consecutive days.
 We preferred having the consecutive travel dates and went for the e-tickets instead.